city_hall

 GrowBoston's goal is to increase food production and support local food producers in Boston, including gardeners, farmers, beekeepers, and more.

-GrowBoston provides technical help to prospective and existing gardens and farms.
+GrowBoston works to increase the number of community gardens, urban farms, food forests, and other food-growing spaces throughout Boston.
+We provide technical help to prospective and existing gardens, farms, and food forests.
 Our team develops educational and other food production resources for gardeners, farmers, and residents.
-We partner with sister agencies to leverage public facilities to increase food production.
-We also coordinate with other City departments to make food production more accessible in Boston.
+We partner with sister agencies to leverage public facilities and land to create and expand food-growing spaces.
+We also coordinate with other City departments to reduce policy barriers for urban agriculture.

 Contact